-We will need algorithms to manipulate integers of arbitrary length.
-Since such integers will exceed the word-size of actual machines, and to satisfy the formal requirements of our random access model of computation, we shall represent large integers as vectors of digits to some base B, along with a bit indicating the sign.
-That is, for $a \in \mathbb{Z}$, if we write where $0 \le a_i < B$ for i = 0, ..., k - 1, then a will be represented in memory as a data structure consisting of the vector of base-B digits $a_0, ..., a{k-1}$, along with a "sign bit" to indicate the sign of a.
-When a is non-zero, the high-order digit a{k-1} in this representation should be non-zero.
+We will need algorithms for performing arithmetic on very large integers.
+Since such integers will exceed the word-size of actual machines, and to satisfy the formal requirements of our random access model of computation, we shall represent large integers as vectors of digits in some base B, along with a bit indicating the sign.
+That is, for $a \in \mathbb{Z}$ , if we write where $0 \le a_i < B$ for i = 0, ..., k - 1, then a will be represented in memory as a data structure consisting of the vector of base-B digits $a_0, ..., a{k-1}$ , along with a "sign bit" to indicate the sign of a.
+To ensure a unique representation, if a is non-zero, then the high-order digit $a{k-1}$ in this representation should be non-zero.